 To find out more about hiring an architect, take a look at the American Society of Landscape Architects website.

-Should I Hire a Landscaper Or Do it Myself?
+Should I Hire a Landscape designer Or Design it Myself?

-However, if it’s a small and straightforward project and you know exactly what you want to achieve, you may decide to design and build your new yard yourself.
+However, if it’s a straightforward project with mostly off-shelf furniture and you know exactly what you want to achieve, you may decide to design and build your new yard yourself.

 How Do I Hire a Landscape Designer?